WasmEdge/WasmEdge/docs/book/en/src/dev/js/quickstart.md

-# Quick Start with WasmEdge Quickjs
+# Quick start with JavaScript on WasmEdge

 First, let’s build a WebAssmbly-based JavaScript interpreter program for WasmEdge.
 It is based on [QuickJS](https://bellard.org/quickjs/) with WasmEdge extensions, such as [network sockets](https://github.com/second-state/wasmedge_wasi_socket) and [Tensorflow inference](https://www.secondstate.io/articles/wasi-tensorflow/), incorporated into the interpreter as JavaScript APIs.
 You will need to [install Rust](https://www.rust-lang.org/tools/install) to build the interpreter.

 > If you just want to use the interpreter to run JavaScript programs, you can skip this section.
 Make sure you have installed [Rust](https://www.rust-lang.org/tools/install) and [WasmEdge](https://github.com/WasmEdge/WasmEdge/blob/master/docs/install.md).

-Fork or clone [the wasmegde-quickjs Github repository](https://github.com/second-state/wasmedge-quickjs) to get started.
+Fork or clone [the wasmedge-quickjs Github repository](https://github.com/second-state/wasmedge-quickjs) to get started.

 ```
 $ git clone https://github.com/second-state/wasmedge-quickjs